 Counseling for other screenings needed

-Vaccinations – Seasonal flu vaccine, vaccines for international travel plans or as a part of the immunization schedule recommended by the CDC.
+Immunization – We offer seasonal flu shots, vaccines for international plans, the shingles vaccines (for 50+)or as a part of the immunizations schedule recommended by the CDC.

 Other Tests We Can Perform:

 Blood Glucose Level: The amount of sugar in the blood, to help in diagnosing diabetes.